This One’s A Biggie…

-Furthermore, if there was ever a time to make it known that you have an EAP available, it’s now.
+Furthermore, if there was ever a time to make it known that you have an employee assistance program (EAP) available, it’s now.
 These programs provide staff with a direct line to free resources and professionals that can help with all things related to mental health.

 Employers should take this opportunity to break down silos and provide information to all its staff related to organizational status both from a business standpoint, but also that external perspective in terms of how the company is handling the current pandemic.